 - CULP Lent term: Thu.
 19 January 2023 – Wed.
 15 March 2023

 - CULP Easter term: Mon.
 24 April 2023 – Fri.
 16 June 2023

 - Timetables can be found under each individual language

-Each course offers 30 hours of remote, online teaching and requires the students to study independently for an additional 30/60 hours (dependent on course and student).
+Each course offers 30 hours of teaching and requires the students to study independently for an additional 30/60 hours (dependent on course and student).

 Groups are up to 18 students for Basic/Intermediate 1 levels and up to 14 at Intermediate 2/Advanced levels.

-Please note, you will continue to have access to all learning resources on Moodle for an additional 2 weeks after the course is finished.
+Please note, Moodle access is provided a day before the start of the class and you will continue to have access to all learning resources on Moodle for an additional 2 weeks after the course is finished.